Jimny roof shelf installation

 The Jimny is pretty good space-wise but sometimes camping you find you need a bit of extra storage to make things more organised.

 On a recent trip we didn’t have a heap of gear despite being away for a few nights, but, it was a bit hard to keep the back organised when leaving camp each morning.
 This inspired me to go and grab the TLR roof shelf.
+UPDATE: I have since replaced this with the MOD roof hammock.
+Both have their positives and negatives which I’ll cover both here and also in the article on the installation of the MOD hammock.

 The inspiration for installing the roof shelf: it all fitted really easily, but keeping everything organised around camp got tiring.
 Separating out some of the lightweight things into another tier of storage would have helped a lot – hence the roof shelf!